Roblox/creator-docs/content/en-us/luau/functions.md

 ### Roblox Callbacks

-In the Roblox API, callbacks refer to a write-only members of some classes, callbacks yield until they return.
+In the Roblox API, callbacks refer to a write-only function member, callbacks yield until they return.
 Widely used callbacks include:

 - `Class.MarketplaceService.ProcessReceipt`, which handles developer products purchases.
 - `Class.BindableFunction.OnInvoke`, which calls the function when a script calls `BindableFunction:Invoke(...)`.